splunk/corona_virus/README.md

 ## Installing the App

 This app should be installed directly into $SPLUNK_HOME/etc/apps.
 You simply clone the app directly into that directory and it will be self-contained.
+Please see the install instructions below.
+You must use the git clone method for this app to stay up to date.

 ### App Requirements

+This app currently is supported on Linux only.

 For all dashboards to load optimally, please ensure you have the [Maps+ App installed from Splunkbase](https://splunkbase.splunk.com/app/3124/).

+Please also ensure you are installing using the git clone method below.

 ### Specific Requirements for Cloning the Directory.